-I am a martial arts veteran of twenty five years, Co-Founder of the Totejutsu Association of America (TAA) and Co-Founder of Northwest Martial Arts (NWMA) dojo in Bothell Washington.
+I am a martial arts veteran of twenty six years, Co-Founder of the Totejutsu Association of America (TAA) and Co-Founder of Northwest Martial Arts (NWMA) dojo in Bothell Washington.
 Brent Yamamoto and I created the system of arts called Ki-Totejutsu which is primarily based off of Ryukyu Totejutsu (Karate) and Shin Shin Toitsu Aikido as these were our primary areas of study.
 We formed this new organization not to invent something new, because these arts are not new, but rather to facilitate the growing interest of adapting concepts of relaxed power to Karate training.

 The focus of my teaching has been on practical uses and development of Internal Power, rather than competition style of martial arts.
 Many schools offer a mixture of martial arts, but the TAA and NWMA offer an integrated method of instruction.
 Over the last decade, I have worked to incorporate all of my arts and I teach them in a way that is accessible and easily applied.